 Radiographic Features:

-Location: Most commonly at the angle of the mandible, neck of the ramus and anterior mandible.
-Frequently a fracture will be continuous with the periodontal ligament space of a tooth.
+Location: Most commonly occurs at the angle of the mandible, neck of the ramus and anterior mandible.
+Fractures can be continuous with the periodontal ligament space of a tooth as they continue superiorly.

 Edge: Well-defined.